zack-bitcoin/amoveo/README.md

 ### Blockchain Commands

 [Read about the commands in depth in the docs](docs/api/commands.md) This is how you control the node once it is started.
+Includes commands for mining, accounts, channels, oracles, and more.

 ### Testing